lbarchive/TermDir-EyeCandies/CONTRIBUTING.rst

 The project:

+* Must be over one year old
+* Must be open source or in public domain
-* Must be able to be run and understood by users who only speak English.
+* Must be able to be run and understood by users who only speak English
-* Must be over one year old.
-* Receive reasonable attention.
-* Licensed under open source license or in public domain.

 Nomination Issue